Ruby Weekly is a weekly newsletter covering the latest Ruby and Rails news.

 Several weeks ago, stock icon company Iconshock offered to design some icons for Ruby Inside to give to its readers.
 Initially skeptical, I was convinced to give it a try after seeing some of their other work.
 Now, the first 6 icons are back and.. they’re totally free for you to use.
 Grab this ZIP file that contains PNG and EPS (ideal for Illustrator) versions of the icons and give them a go!

-The six icons signify Ruby on Rails, Ruby itself, two file types (Ruby and RubyGems), an application, and a generic cog.
-All can be used as you see fit.
+The six icons include designs for Ruby on Rails, Ruby itself, two file types (Ruby and RubyGems), an application, and a generic cog.
+They can be used freely in personal and commercial projects, including on websites or blogs.
 Read More